 Conclusion

 Writing out the system I use explicitly, and ordering it in a logical way, has made it feel “complete”.
 Although the naming conventions I use probably wouldn’t work for a larger library, they work well for me.
-For example, setting the filename to just match the song title rather to hold more information about each file is risky: as every other piece of information is held within the ID3 tags, any corruption or error that wiped out the tags would leave only the song title behind.
-This would make rebuilding the library very difficult.
-However, because I sync the main library out to other devices, and I keep regular backups, a data loss on any one device can be resolved by getting information from the other devices, so a major loss is unlikely for me.
+For example, setting the filename to just the song title and disc/track number is risky: as all other information is held within the ID3 tags, any corruption or error that wiped out the tags would leave only limited information behind.
+This would make rebuilding the library quite difficult.
+However, because I sync the main library out to other devices, and I keep regular backups, a data loss on any one device can be resolved by getting information from the other devices, or through scanning all files with a tool such as MusicBrainz Picard, so a major loss is unlikely for me.

 Based on that, I think I can consider this question successfully overthought.